Baltimore First

 Baltimore Green Space

 Baltimore Green Space is Baltimore’s environmental land trust.
 They promote vibrant neighborhoods and a healthy environment through land preservation, research, and community advocacy.
-Green spaces provide unmatched opportunities for recreation, civic engagement, and community revitalization.
+Their vision is to be a leader and partner in ensuring that communities’ open spaces and forest patches are considered priority assets in the growth and redevelopment of Baltimore.
+They believe that green spaces provide unmatched opportunities for recreation, civic engagement, and community revitalization.
 It is essential to retain existing natural spaces that have ecological value and biodiversity.
-Scientifically documented social, health, environmental, and economic benefits that create strong neighborhoods and a vibrant city.
-Volunteers will work to revitalize a neighborhood forest called Wilson Woods.
+Their impact includes the scientifically documented social, health, environmental, and economic benefits that create strong neighborhoods and a vibrant city.

 *Corner Team, Inc.